datanglibai/AlgorithmExer/README.md

 Recursive version, not good at performance

 #Josephus Problem
-Use circular linked list the implementation is very simple, don't know why the other answers online is so complicated.
+Use circular linked list to solve it.

 #Binary Search
 Nothing special